reruo321/Java_Practice/Chapter-03/README.md

     long longVal = 1234L;   // L can be omitted from this line System.out.println(1234L);   // Output will be: 1234
 #### 2. Floating-Point Literal
 A floating-point literal is the real-number literal that has a floating-point.
-Float-type literal ends with the letter 'F' or f, and double-type one with 'D' or 'd' or without any letters.
+Float-type literal ends with the letter 'F' or f, and double-type with 'D' or 'd' or without any letters.
 If you add 'E' or 'e' to the literal, it turns into an exponential expression for scientific notation.

     float f1 = 888.8F;   // !!!
 F can't be omitted !!!
     double d1 = 123.4D;   // D can be left out